Chart Color Schemes

 Williamtown - Medowie - Karuah lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Williamtown-Medowie-Karuah's population is around 17,061 as of August 2025.
-This reflects an increase of 2,041 people since the 2021 Census, which reported a population of 15,020 people.
-The change is inferred from the estimated resident population of 16,616 from the ABS in June 2024 and an additional 724 validated new addresses since the Census date.
-This level of population equates to a density ratio of 46 persons per square kilometer.
-Williamtown-Medowie-Karuah's growth of 13.6% since the 2021 Census exceeded the non-metro area's growth rate of 4.8%.
-Population growth was primarily driven by interstate migration, contributing approximately 73.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Williamtown - Medowie - Karuah's population is around 17,152 as of Nov 2025.
+This reflects an increase of 2,132 people (14.2%) since the 2021 Census, which reported a population of 15,020 people.
+The change is inferred from the estimated resident population of 16,615 from the ABS as of June 2024 and an additional 757 validated new addresses since the Census date.
+This level of population equates to a density ratio of 47 persons per square kilometer.
+Williamtown - Medowie - Karuah's 14.2% growth since the 2021 census exceeded the non-metro area (5.1%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 73.4% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to demographic trends, the area is forecasted to have a significant population increase, expanding by 7,211 persons to 2041 based on the latest population numbers, recording a gain of 39.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, a significant population increase in the top quartile of Australian non-metropolitan areas is forecast, with the area expected to expand by 7,211 persons to 2041 based on the latest population numbers, recording a gain of 38.9% in total over the 17 years.

 Frequently Asked Questions - Population